EnderNight/nvim-config/README.md

 ## Installation

 Follow packer's [installation steps](https://github.com/wbthomason/packer.nvim) and clone this repo in the `.config/nvim` folder.
+Then do `mv nvim-config/* . && rmdir nvim-config`
+Finally, do `nvim` then `:PackerInstall`

 ## Plugins